Advanced Practice Nurse Registration Requirements in Colorado

-An advanced practice nurse must complete a graduate or post-graduate degree program in the intended role/ specialty.
+An advanced practice nurse must complete a graduate or post-graduate degree program in the intended role/ specialty (Nurse Practitioner programs in Colorado).
 A nurse who already has a graduate degree in nursing may qualify after completing a post-graduate certificate program.

 The program must be accredited by some agency that is recognized by the Council for Higher Education Accreditation or the U.S. Department of Education.
 According to Board regulation, this would include any of the following:

 - Council on Accreditation of Nurse Anesthesia Programs

 *The NLNAC is now the Accreditation Commission for Education in Nursing.
 Accrediting agencies change periodically.